-LimeSpot offers an advanced A/B Testing feature (available for customers on Gold and Premium - aka Enterprise - plans only) to facilitate which setup, combination of our recommendation boxes and/or content works best for your store.
+LimeSpot offers an advanced A/B Testing feature (available for customers on Pay As You Grow and Premium - aka Enterprise - plans only) to facilitate which setup, combination of our recommendation boxes and/or content works best for your store.

 Using the A/B Testing feature gives you, the store owner, the ability to create and run multiple Experiences and monitor the results using the LimeSpot Analytics to find out which experience works better in your live stores.